Tanner Ainge

 Tanner Ainge (born December 15, 1983) is an American businessman and politician who formerly served as a Utah County Commissioner.
-Ainge is the founder and managing partner of Banner Ventures and the chief executive officer of Banner Acquisition Corp.
+Ainge is the founder and CEO of Banner Capital Management.
 Currently, Ainge serves on the governor’s economic development board and has been actively involved in Utah politics.
 Ainge is also a member of the Utah Army National Guard.
 He ran an unsuccessful primary race for the U.S. House 3rd Congressional District of Utah against former Provo mayor John Curtis in 2017, but he won the Utah County Commissioner election the following year.

 Personal life and early career

 Ainge was born December 15, 1983, to Michelle and Danny Ainge, a professional basketball and baseball player.

 He attended Brigham Young University where he earned a BA in international studies, and later a juris doctor from Northwestern University School of Law.
-He is currently licensed with the Utah State Bar Association.

 Prior to his political career, Ainge worked in private equity and law with national firms HGGC and Kirkland & Ellis and studied Mandarin while living in China.
-In 2020, Ainge joined the Utah Army National Guard as a JAG officer.
+Ainge has also served in the Utah Army National Guard as a JAG officer.

 Ainge was a volunteer for Mitt Romney's 2008 presidential campaign for one year.

 Ainge and his wife, Heidi, have five children, one of whom was born in Beijing.
 Their children attend Chinese immersion schools.